(214) 466-7391

 He belongs to medical organizations that support high standards in orthopedic care.

-Publications and Research
+Publications & Research

-He stays current with research and guidelines and translates that knowledge into practical, patient friendly treatment plans.
+He stays current with research and guidelines and translates that knowledge into practical, patient-friendly treatment plans.

-Advantages of Outpatient Hip & Knee Replacement
+Outpatient Hip & Knee Replacement

 Your Treatment Plan: From Consultation to Recovery